NRRA Board President

 Dennis has been married for 40 years and has a very understanding wife as well as three children and three grandsons.
 In his spare time, he enjoys coin collecting and camping with his family.

 After a career in human services and education, Mark made a change into the world of solid waste and recycling in 1997, when he began working for BFI in customer service and dispatch.
 Later at Waste Management, Mark worked in customer service and sales.
-Since 2000, Mark has been the Recycling and Transfer Station Coordinator for the Town of Hampton, working directly with residents, commercial businesses, contractors and recycling vendors on a daily basis.
+In 2000, Mark began working as the Recycling and Transfer Station Coordinator for the Town of Hampton, working directly with residents, commercial businesses, contractors and recycling vendors on a daily basis.
 Mark was responsible for creating the first municipal computer recycling program in New Hampshire.
 In 2010, Hampton took over its curbside recycling program from their long time vendor and added that to the curbside trash collection Hampton has always done for itself.
 Mark has been actively involved in making both programs work.
 With an active recycling committee and a positive thinking Public Works Director, new things are happening in Hampton; and Mark is looking forward to even better things to come.

 On the personal side, Mark’s hobbies include research into American history, life as a Colonial and Civil War reenactor, education and rock and roll.
 Mark has a BA in Politics from the University of Massachusetts, Boston and an MA degree in History from the University of New Hampshire.
 In his hometown of Somersworth, Mark spent four years on his local Planning Board followed by 14 years as a School Board member and now serves on the Somersworth Ethics Commission.
 In the sporting world, you can find Mark with his musket and the End Zone Militia at Gillette Stadium with the New England Revolution and the New England Patriots.
 He is also the Founder and Chairman of the Atlantic Surfing Museum located in Wall, NJ, and is on the lookout for a second museum location in New England.